survivejs/site/posts/64-react-game-kit-interview.md

 ## Conclusion

-TODO: I'll fill this up, thank, and link.
-Feel free to add resources here.

 Thanks for the interview Ken!
+Check out [react-game-kit](https://github.com/FormidableLabs/react-game-kit) on GitHub to learn more.